1. What is the NCA?

 9. Do I need to take a language test?

 If the language of instruction of your law degree was in a language other than French or English, or was in English and French, but in a jurisdiction where the official language is different, you will be required to undergo language testing.
 To prove competence in English, you will need to score a minimum of 7.0 for writing, speaking, reading and listening on the International English Language Testing System (IELTS) test.
 For competence in French, you will need to score a minimum of 7.0 for, writing, speaking reading and listening on the TESTCan test.
-If satisfactory evidence can be produced that you have taken either of the prescribed tests and met the standard described above within two years of receipt of your application by the NCA, the NCA’s Managing Director may grant an exemption from the language competency requirement.
+If satisfactory evidence can be produced that you have taken either of the prescribed tests and met the standard described above within two years of receipt of your application by the NCA, the NCA’s Executive Director may grant an exemption from the language competency requirement.

 10. Why has the NCA requirement for a distance education degree changed from 8 one-semester courses at a Canadian law school and six NCA challenge exams to two years of in-class study at an approved common law institution?